-The Mawas area is situated in Central Kalimantan.
+The Mawas peatland area is situated in Central Kalimantan.
 It is home to one of the last tracts of forest supporting wild orangutans.
-An estimated 3,000 wild orangutans and many other fauna and flora can be found in this area.
+An estimated 2,550 of them and a vast variety of other fauna and flora can be found in this area.

 The main aim of the Mawas project is to achieve the protected status of valuable peatlands through collaboration with the Central and Local Governments and the local communities.

 Not only is Mawas important for its biodiversity but the geological conditions of Mawas also make it a storage house of giga-tonnes of sequestered carbon.
-Over a period of 8,000 years, decaying plant matter from the swamp forests has built up 13–15 metre high domes of peat.
+Over a period of 8,000 years, decaying plant matter from the swamp forests has built up 13 to 15 metres high domes of peat.
 The Mawas area holds an amount of carbon equal to roughly 30 years’ of Australian greenhouse emissions.

 Mawas Conservation Program